Wyre Forest: History

 The rights of the Mortimer family passed to the crown as a result of the accession of Edward IV, who was (amongst other things) previously Earl of March to the crown.
 Its description as 'forest' probably dates from that period.

 The extent of woodland two to three centuries ago was probably similar to that today.
 The manor of Cleobury Mortimer was alienated in the 16th century, leaving the crown only with the manor of Bewdley and Far Forest.
 Historical references to the Wyre Forest in this period seem to relate to this rather smaller area owned by the crown.
 In fact the crown's involvement was slight as its rights were leased to local gentlemen.
 One series of leases related to the manor of Bewdley, but another concerned something called the 'Wyre Forest'.
 This may have related to Far Forest, but that is not clear.

-In the 17th and 18th centuries, the forest was intensively managed as coppice to provide cordwood for the production of charcoal.
+During the 16th century, coal mining throughout the Wyre was prevalent.
+Industry in the Wyre Forest continued throughout the 17th and 18th centuries.
+During those centuries, the forest was intensively managed as coppice to provide cordwood for the production of charcoal.
 The charcoal was used to fuel iron forges at Cleobury Mortimer, and at Wilden and elsewhere in the Stour valley.
 These supplied iron from manufacture into finished iron goods mainly in the Black Country.
+Coppicing in the Wyre also provided industry to towns such as Bewdley, where local Tanneries profited from the woodland.
 Charcoal burning continued into the 20th century.

-A branch of the Severn Valley Railway, known as the "Tenbury Line", once ran through the Wyre Forest.
-It branched from the main line north of Bewdley station and crossed the River Severn at Dowles Bridge, the piers of which still remain.
-The trackbed of the railway is now a walking route through the forest.
+A branch of the Severn Valley Railway, known as the Tenbury and Bewdley Railway once ran through the Wyre Forest.
+It branched from the main line north of Bewdley station and crossed the River Severn at Dowles Bridge, the supports of which still remain.
+The trackbed of the railway now forms part of National Cycle Route 45.

 Knowles Mill

-One of nine possible mills that historically worked on Dowles Brook, Knowles Mill was built in the eighteenth-century, and was later modified in the nineteenth-century.
+One of nine possible mills that historically worked on Dowles Brook, Knowles Mill was built in the eighteenth century, and was later modified in the nineteenth century.
 The surviving building is two storeys high and the site also preserves an overshot mill wheel made of iron and a great spur wheel, alongside other remnant machinery.
 The first record of a mill on the site dates to 1757 when it was listed as for sale in a local newspaper.
 The mill and its surroundings are owned by the National Trust.

 Namesake

-The Wyre Forest District of Worcestershire containing the towns Kidderminster, Bewdley and Stourport on Severn takes its name from the forest however just over half the woodland is not in the district and instead is in Shropshire to the north.
+The Wyre Forest District of Worcestershire, containing the towns Kidderminster, Bewdley and Stourport on Severn, takes its name from the forest.
+However, just over half the woodland is not in the district, and instead is in Shropshire, to the north.